 - Putting your money in a savings account will protect it and pay you interest.

-Money Management Activities for Kids (Plus kid money printables) to help with these lessons:
+Money management activities for kids to help with these lessons:

 - 50+ Banking Activities for Kids

 - How to Teach Kids How to Pay Bills